raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

   DSProtocolVersion protocol_version;
   FQDN sender;
   opaque recipient_ids<V>;
+  FanoutAuthToken fanout_auth_tokens<V>;
   MLSMessage mls_message;
   // Signature over the above fields opaque signature<0..255>;
 } DSFanoutRequest
 ~~~

-The DS receiving a DSFanoutRequest can then store and forward the contained MLS
-message to the clients indicated in the `recipient_ids` field.

-The receiving DS verifies the signature using the sending DS' public signature
+The receiving DS first verifies the signature using the sending DS' public
+signature key and then further validates the message by performing the following
+checks:

+* That the protocol version is compatible with its configuration
+* That the `recipient_ids` are all clients of this DS
+* The the `fanout_auth_tokens` are all valid tokens for the individual
+  recipients

+The recieving DS can then store and forward the contained MLS message to the
-key, process the message and sends a DSFanoutResponse.
+clients indicated in the `recipient_ids` field and send a DSFanoutResponse.

 ~~~
 enum {